 According to the study’s author, biological chemistry studies indicate that retinol helps preserve and stimulate the synthesis of new collagen in skin.

-Collagen is a protein that gives skin its softness and elasticity, so when you increase the synthesis of collagen, it becomes more pliable and less liable to becoming wrinkled.
+Collagen is a protein that gives skin its softness and elasticity, and it can be restored with a wrinkle cream.
+When you increase its rate of synthesis with a compound like hyaluronic acid, or decrease the damage it sustains with retinol, collagen becomes more pliable and less liable to becoming wrinkled.

 The women applied a retinol containing wrinkle cream to one side of their face, but not the other, so it acted as a control.
 After eight weeks, doctors used high-resolution photography and computer scanning to evaluate the presence of wrinkles on the womens’ face.